Weak iPhone demand forces Apple into rare sales warning

 Questions about demand

-Apple was already fielding questions about demand for its next lineup of iPhones.
-Last fall, Apple unveiled the iPhone XS and iPhone XS Max, which offered modest upgrades like a faster processor and, in the case of the Max, a big size increase.
+Apple was already facing questions about demand for its next lineup of iPhones.
+In the latter months of 2018, Apple introduced the iPhone XS and iPhone XS Max, which offered modest upgrades like a faster processor and, in the case of the Max, a big size increase.
 The other new product was the lower-priced iPhone XR, which came in different colors and cost less than the iPhone XS because of its cheaper components.

 In the meantime, Apple's older iPhone 7 and iPhone 8 models remain available for consumers who don't want to break the bank for a new smartphone.